 Coursework in the liberal arts curriculum is designed to give students a balanced and integrated educational experience.
 The A.B. program in dance prepares its graduates for a wide range of dance and dance-related/arts-related careers, including arts administration and advocacy, dance therapy, outreach programming, graduate study in both specialized areas relating to dance and other liberal arts fields, as well careers as choreographers and/or performers for the concert and theater stage and for film, video, and other media; dance educators in schools P- 12; dance teachers in and owners of private studios; dance therapists.
 The program instills in its graduates a resourcefulness which assists them in creating for themselves a means of livelihood in fields related to dance.

-Students wishing to teach dance in Georgia's public and other accredited schools grades K-12 must complete the 120 semester-hour degree program along with an additional 9 semester hours of course work in education and a 12 semester-hour student teaching experience.
-The A.B. program, along with the 21 semester hours noted above, fulfill all requirements within certification guidelines established by the Department of Education for the State of Georgia.
+Students wishing to teach dance in Georgia's public and other accredited schools grades P-12 may choose to participate in the Teacher Certification program.
+For the Teacher Certification program, students must complete an additional 24 credit hours (9 credits education, 3 kinesiology, and 12 student teaching).
+The A.B. degree program, along with the 24 semester hours, fulfills all requirements for teacher certification by the Department of Education for the State of Georgia.
 Students from outside Georgia who wish to teach in the schools of their home states find that certification requirements vary little from state to state.

 Expectations of Transfer Students